Back to Glossary

 Automated classification eliminates manual file categorization by using computer algorithms to analyze file characteristics and assign them to appropriate categories.
 This can be based on simple rules or sophisticated AI that understands content and context.

-How Automated Classification Works
+How Automated Classification works in practice

 Classification systems analyze various file attributes including content, metadata, file type, naming patterns, and creation context.
 They then apply classification rules or learned models to assign files to appropriate categories automatically.

-Benefits of Automated Classification
+Why Automated Classification matters

 Eliminates manual categorization effort